 Types of organisational change

 Many internal and external factors can give rise to organisational change.
-For example, competition, new technologies, market instability, reorganisation, staff initiatives and many others.
+For example, new technologies, competition, market instability, reorganisation, staff initiatives and many others.

 Types of change